js06283/studbud/README.md

 # StudBud-Site

 <b>To do:</b>

-Import courses and add search,
+- Import courses and add search

-Improve appearance,
+- Improve appearance

-How to connect groupings to models,
+- How to connect groupings to models

-Fix redirect from home
+- Fix redirect from home

 <b>Virtual environment commands: </b>

 pipenv install django~=3.1.0,

 pipenv shell,